-- A. If you have been trained and feel confident to replace the NGT, and the managing healthcare professional has confirmed it is safe to do so, assemble the equipment as you have been trained and proceed to replace the NGT, following the training advice you have been given.
-Refer to advice leaflet "nasogastric tube replacement". - B. If you have not been trained or do not feel confident on how to replace the NGT do not attempt to replace a new one yourself.
-Follow the steps below. - Remain calm - Contact the healthcare professional who routinely replaces your NGT and explain that the NGT has come out - If the healthcare professional is unavailable a hospital visit may be required.
-Contact your GP or hospital emergency department to let them know the NGT will need to be replaced - If you have a spare NGT at home, take it with you this will save time as the type and size of the NGT may not be readily available in the hospital.
-If you do not have a spare feeding tube, take the NGT that has fallen out with you in a clean plastic bag so staff can identify which type of tube is required - When the new nasogastric tube has been replaced, inform the healthcare professional who routinely changes your nasogastric tube - Order a new nasogastric tube so there is a spare available in case the tube unexpectedly comes out again.
+- A. If you have been trained and feel confident on how to replace your child's NGT, and the managing healthcare professional has confirmed it is safe to do so, assemble the equipment as you have been trained, and proceed to replace the NGT following the training advice you have been given.
+Refer to advice leaflet "nasogastric tube replacement". - B. If you have not been trained or do not feel confident on how to replace the NGT DO NOT attempt to replace a new one yourself.
+Follow the steps below. - Remain calm - Contact the healthcare professional who routinely replaces the tube and explain that the NGT has come out - If the healthcare professional is unavailable contact the GP or local hospital emergency department to let them know the tube will need to be replaced.
+This will give the department time to ensure a member of staff is available to replace the NGT - If your child has a spare NGT at home, take it with you this will save time as the type and size of the tube may not be readily available in the hospital.
+If you do not have a spare feeding tube, take the NGT that has fallen out with you in a clean plastic bag so staff can identify which type of tube is required - When the new nasogastric tube has been replaced, inform the person who routinely changes the nasogastric tube - Order a new nasogastric tube so there is a spare available in case the tube unexpectedly comes out again.